Facebook launches Messenger app for Windows and MacOS globally

 Facebook is launching Messenger apps for Windows and MacOS globally from today, nearly a year after the social networking giant first announced plans to bring dedicated apps to the desktop.

 At its annual F8 developer conference in San Jose, California last April, Facebook detailed a number of major updates it was working on for Messenger, including a new lightweight app for iOS dubbed “project lightspeed” that finally launched to the public last month.
 Facebook also teased new native desktop apps, and over the past month Messenger for Mac has been spotted in the wild in a few markets around the world.
-But today the worldwide rollout kicks into the gear.
+But today the worldwide rollout kicks into high gear.

 It’s worth noting that a Facebook Messenger app has been available for Windows users for a while, though this has largely been neglected.
 And a web version has been around for several years.
 But the new incarnation launching from today has been rebuilt from the ground up.